-Shuffle your cards and deal three rows of three cards each.
+Shuffle your playing cards and deal three rows of three cards each.
 All 9 of these cards should be facing upwards so that they are visible.
 The remaining cards become the Deck for the duration of the game.

 Elevens is extremely similar to Bowling Solitaire, except that the layout is a little different and the goal is to make matching pairs that add up to 11 rather than adding matching pairs up to 10.

 Empty spaces in the 9-card formation are automatically filled by placing a card from the Deck in the free space.
 Once you run out of cards in the Deck, do not fill the empty spaces in the card formation with any other cards.

 To play this game, look at your 9-card formation and see if any cards can be matched that add up to 11 in total.
 If you have a matching pair that can create this sum, then you may remove them from place.
 Once you’ve done so, remember to fill in the gaps left by these two cards with two cards from the Deck.

 Only cards in the 9-card formation are available to play with, and you may not build any cards on top of each other during the game.
 Cards cannot be removed from the Deck unless they are being placed in the table layout, and you should not look at the cards in the Deck before moving them into play.
 They must remain unknown until they are flipped over to be placed in the 9-card formation.